 Solvers¶

 FiPy requires either PETSc, pyamgx, Pysparse, SciPy, or Trilinos solver suites to be installed in order to solve linear systems.
-From our experiences, FiPy runs most efficiently in serial when Pysparse is the linear solver.
 PETSc and Trilinos are the most complete of the solvers due to their numerous preconditioning and solver capabilities and they also allow FiPy to run in parallel.
-Although less efficient than Pysparse and less capable than PETSc or Trilinos, SciPy is a very popular package, widely available and easy to install.
-For this reason, SciPy may be the best linear solver choice when first installing and testing FiPy. pyamgx offers the possibility of solving sparse sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.
+The Python interface for PETSc is better maintained than for Trilinos and tends to be easier to install.
+The sparse linear algebra solvers from the popular SciPy package are widely available and easy to install.
+Although they do not perform as well as the other suites and lack many of the features of PETSc or Trilinos, they may be the easiest linear solver choice when first installing and testing FiPy.
+While the Pysparse linear solvers offer a modest advantage in serial, be aware that they require Python 2.7, which is no longer supported.
+FiPy support for Pysparse will be dropped soon. pyamgx offers the possibility of solving sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.

 FiPy chooses the solver suite based on system availability or based